sosandroid/WM8741-Arduino/README.md

 - Soft reset
 - Check mute status

-## Not supported ##
+## Todo / Not supported ##

 Does not support at this time DSD or 8fs features of the chip.
 To be added.

+Move to [I2Cdev](https://github.com/jrowberg/i2cdevlib) to add more structure and address all registers

 ## Misc. ##